How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Note:

-4. Find Blogs Topics from Keyword Research
+4. Find blog topics from Keyword Research

 Step 1: Gather as many relevant keywords as you can.

-If you have a relatively smaller niche, it makes sense to gather all keywords you can.
-If your niche is wider, you can target a particular category.
+If you have a relatively minor niche, gathering all the keywords, you can make sense.
+If your niche is more expansive, you can target a particular category.

 When you see your competitor’s keyword, put in the filters there.

 Filter by volume, difficulty, and CPC.
 This trick still works for finding topics that you can quickly target.
-If you have already done that, try loosening up your limits in the filter area or use other parameters (get creative).
+If you have already done that, try loosening your limits in the filter area or use other parameters (get creative).

 • Export all your keywords to a spreadsheet.